 - TIPS can potentially be an effective portfolio diversification tool.
 Because TIPS have a low correlation with other types of investments, they may reduce overall portfolio volatility.

-- TIPS offer the government’s assurance that investors will never receive less than the original face value of the bond at maturity, even in the event of deflation during the life of the bond (when prices actually fall).
+- TIPS offer the government’s assurance that investors will never receive less than the original face value of the bond at maturity, even in the event of deflation during the life of the bond.

 How does the risk on TIPS compare with other bond investments?

-TIPS do not carry credit risk thanks to their government guarantee.
-However, like all bonds, TIPS are subject to interest rate risk.
-TIPS should perform better in a rising interest rate environment than conventional Treasury bonds because their inflation adjustments provide better price protection, but that is only when rates are rising as a result of increasing inflation.
+TIPS do not carry credit risk thanks to their government guarantee but, like all bonds, TIPS are subject to interest rate risk.
+TIPS should perform better in a rising interest rate environment than conventional Treasury bonds because their inflation adjustments provide better price protection, but only when rates are rising as a result of increasing inflation.
 If rates were to rise in an environment of low or no inflation, TIPS’ prices could decline.

-Investors who purchase individual TIPS should be aware of a phenomenon called “phantom income.”
-This means that the TIPS inflation adjustment is taxable in the year it occurs even though you won’t receive this money until the bond matures.
-This differs from a mutual fund, however, because a fund pays out both interest income and the income from principal adjustments to investors monthly.
+Investors who purchase individual TIPS should be aware of a phenomenon called “phantom income” – TIPS inflation adjustment to the face value of the bond is taxable in the year it occurs even though you won’t receive the bond’s full value until it matures.
+This differs from a mutual fund, which pays out both interest income and the income from principal adjustments to investors monthly.
 You pay the federal income tax, of course, but you’re also receiving the income you’re paying it on.

 Investors who own TIPS through a mutual fund should also be aware that the fund may perform differently than the underlying bonds.
-Individual TIPS guarantee an inflation-adjusted return if held to maturity, but there is no guarantee for a fund that invests in them.
-A portfolio manager may buy or sell TIPS before maturity, which could lead to gains or losses.
+Individual TIPS guarantee an inflation-adjusted return if held to maturity, but there is no guarantee for a fund; a portfolio manager may buy or sell TIPS before maturity, which could lead to gains or losses.

 How can I invest in TIPS?

 You can purchase TIPS directly from the U.S. Treasury for a minimum purchase amount of $1,000.
 You may also choose a mutual fund or exchange-traded fund that invests in TIPS, which offers the additional benefits of professional management.
-Your investment professional can help you decide whether such an investment is right for you.
+Your investment professional can help you decide which investment is right for you.